 - Window Manager/Desktop Environment

-- i3-gaps.
-If you want to know why my computer looks the way it does, this is what to check out.
+If you want to know "why my computer looks like that", this is what to check out.

 - Text editing and programming